Regional Economic Development Strategies - 2023 Updates

 FERs are made up of one or more Local Government Areas in regional NSW that work together to create smaller economies with strong economic links.

 The REDS set out a vision to support the economic development of each region.
 They identify the region’s key endowments (strengths), its engine and emerging industries, and identify priority strategies and actions to support the region's economic development.

 The REDS are key strategic documents which form an evidence base that can be used to guide government investment in economic development initiatives in regional NSW.

 Frequently asked questions

-The REDS identify regional specialisations and engine industries and are the primary evidence base to identify and prioritise NSW Government investment and policy decisions to support regional economic development.
+The REDS are an evidence base used to identify and prioritise NSW Government investment and policy decisions to support regional economic development.

-The REDS provide a clearly articulated economic development strategy for the region which can be used to inform and guide the economic development activity of councils and business.
+The REDS can also be used by local government as an economic development strategy for the region which can be used to inform and guide the economic development activity of councils and business.
 The strategies may also be used to support grant applications to the NSW and Commonwealth Governments.